 - 1 whole chicken cut into pieces (3-4 pounds)

 - Preheat grill to medium heat.

-- Season chicken with salt & pepper to taste.
+- Rub chicken with olive oil and season with salt & pepper to taste.

 - Cook chicken skin side down on an oiled grate for 15 minutes.